philippwindischhofer/HiggsPivoting/README.md

-Code to generate the results presented in "Preseving physically important variables in optimal event selections: A case study in Higgs physics"
+Code to generate the results presented in "Preserving physically important variables in optimal event selections: A case study in Higgs physics" (ADD ARXIV LINK)

 A full run consists of:
 * training the model